remix-run/remix/docs/discussion/introduction.md

 This approach also has UX benefits like not resetting the scroll position of a sidebar nav and allowing you to move focus to something that makes more sense than the top of the document.

 Remix can also prefetch all resources for a page when the user is about to click a link.
 The browser framework knows about the compiler's asset manifest.
-It can match the URL of the link, read the manifest, and then prefetch all data, JavaScript modules, and even CSS resources for the next page.
+It can match the URL of the link, read the manifest, and then prefetch all data, JavaScript modules, and even CSS resources for the remix page.
 This is how Remix apps feel fast even when networks are slow.

 Remix then provides client side APIs, so you can create rich user experiences without changing the fundamental model of HTML and browsers.